Completing the enumeration of inversion sequences avoiding triples of relations: Inversion sequences grown on the left

 where $C_b$ is the $b^\text{th}$ Catalan number. \end{lem}

-To each inversion sequence in $\cl{B}$, we will assign a label $(p,c)$.
+We can now construct a succession rule for inversions sequences $S \in \cl{B}$ which have been assigned a commitment, i.e.\ a pattern-avoiding word $w$ as described above.
+To each such pair $(S,w)$ we will assign a label $(p,c)$.
 Here $c$ is the number of commitments remaining, i.e.\ the number of remaining steps in which we will increment the 0's not in $P$.
 If an inversion sequence is in $\cl{A} \subset \cl{B}$, it gets label $(p,0)$ for some $p\geq0$.
 If $c>0$ then our only choices are to fulfill a commitment (decreasing $c$ by 1) or not (leaving $c$ as is), as well as prepend a 0.

 If we write $\ell$ to be the number of 0's incremented in step (i) above plus $k$, then we have the succession rule

 where